 - The 1965 Joint Stock Corporation Act (Aktiengesetz; SCA), inter alia, with respect to equal treatment of shareholders and directors' statutory duties.
-The SCA is applicable to AGs incorporated in Austria, despite whether the AG is a public or a private company (thus, admission to trading is irrelevant). - The 1989 Stock Exchange Act (Börsegesetz; SEA) relates to, inter alia, stakebuildings, ad hoc disclosure duty and insider trading.
+The SCA is applicable to AGs incorporated in Austria, irrespective of whether the AG is a public or a private company (thus, admission to trading is irrelevant). - The 1989 Stock Exchange Act (Börsegesetz; SEA) relates to, inter alia, stakebuildings, ad how disclosure duty and insider trading.
 The SEA is only applicable to public companies admitted to trading on the VSE.
-It is irrelevant whether the company is incorporated in or outside of Austria. - The 2007 EU Merger Act (EU Verschmelzungsgesetz) and the SEA allow takeovers by cross-border mergers. - The Squeeze-Out Act (Gesellschafterausschlussgesetz) regulates the squeeze-out of up to 10% of the remaining shareholders in a AG or an Austrian limited liability company (GmbH). - The 2005 Cartel Act (Kartellgesetz; CA) applies to mergers not subject to European Commission (EC) merger control.
+It is irrelevant whether the company is incorporated in or outside of Austria. - The 2007 EU Merger Act (EU Verschmelzungsgesetz) and the SEA allow takeovers by cross-border mergers. - The Squeeze-Out Act (Gesellschafterausschlussgesetz) regulates the squeeze-out of up to 10% of the remaining shareholders in an AG or an Austrian limited liability company (GmbH). - The 2005 Cartel Act (Kartellgesetz; CA) applies to mergers not subject to European Commission (EC) merger control.
+The applicability of the CA only focuses on turnover generated in Austria.
+It is irrelevant whether the company is incorporated or admitted to trading in or outside of Austria.